John Moir was a pioneer in the early tinned fish and meat trade. It survives as a leading dessert brand in South Africa.

 John Moir died in 1833.

-John Moir & Son won extensive contracts to provided preserved meats to British and French troops during the Crimean War in the mid-1850s.
+John Moir & Son won extensive contracts to provide preserved meats to British and French troops during the Crimean War in the mid-1850s.
+For six consecutive weeks the works produced 5,000 6lb tins of meat every day.

 John Moir & Son was the largest preserved food manufacturer in Scotland by 1868.
 Annual preserved meat production averaged around 2.5 million lbs (c.
 1.1 million kg).
+Produce was largely sent to London to be sold through high-end retailers.
 Key export markets included India, China and Australia.
 The business held a Royal Warrant to supply the Duke of Edinburgh.

 John Moir & Son first produced marmalade for the home trade from 1869.